Con la miel en los labios (song)

-"Con la miel en los labios" (Spanish for "with the desire", literally, "with the honey on the lips") is a song recorded by Spanish singer Aitana.
+"Con la miel en los labios" (transl. "with the desire", literally, "with the honey on the lips") is a song recorded by Spanish singer Aitana.
 Written by the singer as well as Daniel Oriza, David Santisteban and Kai Etxaniz, the song was released on May 31, 2019 as the second single of Aitana's debut studio album Spoiler (2019).
 The single was released through Universal Music.

 Background

 The singer announced that she would release different extended plays through 2019 after her first-ever one got released in November 2018.
 Those plans changed drastically as the singer wanted to record a studio album despite having promised that she would do that kind of trilogy that some international artists do.

 In March 2019, Spanish radio company Los40 announced that they would take Aitana on the road.
 Four intimate concerts were held in four different Spanish cities in April of that same year.
 In the first concert, held in Barcelona, the singer announced the name of her first-ever studio album as well as its release month, June.
 After it, she told the public that there was a very personal song for her on the album, Spoiler, called "Con la miel en los labios".

 Aitana announced the release of the song through her social media on May 29, two days before its official release.